pcSong72/GitIgnore.Swift/README.md

 # GitIgnore.swift
-For check the default ignore of swift.
+For check the default ignore of Swift.